dilshodturabov/image-downloader/README.md

 # image-downloader
-This app is created for downloading thoursands of image file from excel file
+This app is created for downloading thousands of image file from excel file